Esri/calcite-web/README.md

 @import "calcite-web";
 ```

 That will give you everything including sass utilities.
-You will also need to copy over the javascript and image assets to your static folder (see above).
+You will also need to copy over the JavaScript and image assets to your static folder (see above).

 ## NPM

 To install Calcite Web with npm, type:

 ```
-npm install --save-dev git://github.com/Esri/calcite-web.git
+npm install --save-dev Esri/calcite-web
 ```

 You can also use a specific release by appending the version number to the end:

 ```
-npm install --save-dev git://github.com/Esri/calcite-web.git#v0.0.1
+npm install --save-dev Esri/calcite-web#v0.0.1
 ```

 Then, if you're using sass, be sure to add `node_modules/calcite-web/dist/sass/` to your load path.
 If you're using `grunt-contrib-sass` you add that like this: